 If you urgently need medicine, contact your prescriber immediately to arrange a prescription.
 If this is not possible, you may be able to get medicine from a pharmacist in an emergency, subject to certain conditions.

-You must have been prescribed the medicine before by a doctor, dentist, nurse independent prescriber, optometrist independent prescriber or other healthcare professional, who is registered in the UK.
+You must have been prescribed the medicine before.
 In addition to this, the pharmacist: